alexcampbelling/bingo-teams/README.md

 Todo
-1 - read in list of usernames
+1 - read in list of usernames [done]
 2 - check they all can be called with temple osrs api first 3 - decide good stats to check for
 4 - create data structures for each player / teams